wiertlooo/expense-calculator/README.md

  ### Project Goal:
 The main objective of the project was to successfully fetch data from the server using Redux Toolkit Query (RTQ).

+### **Warning:**
+This project utilizes a json-server as its backend, which lacks proper security measures.
+It is not suitable for deployment in a production environment.

 ### Getting Started:
 1. After downloading the project, run the following command in your terminal: